Working in Munich?

 - EURES (multi-lingual)

-Moreover, both the German chambers of commerce and the Bavaria International organization organize events with the aim of strengthening foreign trade for German or Bavarian enterprises.
-Last but not least, the Bavaria International association has set up the Key Technologies in Bavaria database to promote specialized small and middle enterprises.
-If you have a specialized skill set, these companies – in addition to global players like Microsoft or BMW – might be potential employers for working in Munich, or finding a job in Bavaria in general.
+Moreover, both the German chambers of commerce and Bayern International organize events with the aim of strengthening foreign trade for German and Bavarian enterprises.
+The Bayern International association has also set up the Key Technologies in Bavaria database to promote specialized small and middle enterprises.
+If you have a specialized skill set, these companies — in addition to global players like Microsoft or BMW — might be potential employers for working in Munich, or finding a job in Bavaria in general.

 Also make sure to take a look at the articles in the Jobs & Business Category of our Extended Guide to Germany.
 Here you can find advice and information on various topics, including German business culture, job applications and self-employment in Germany.

 Last but not least, if you think of working in Munich, you should have your academic and professional qualifications recognized in Germany.
-For further questions on how this works, please contact this government hotline (+49-30-1815-1111, Monday-Friday, 9am-3 pm) or have a look at the relevant flyer issued by the Federal Office for Migration and Refugees.
+The Federal Office for Migration and Refugees offers a service providing information about the relevant authority to recognize your qualifications dependent on your profession.

 In Munich, there is also a separate office where skilled immigrants can get advice on having their qualifications recognized in Germany.
-Please contact them via phone or email for a preliminary consultation and a personal appointment.
+You can find out more about this service and what information is provided on the Munich portal website.